pVlady/Learn-Python/README.md

 # python_wiki
-The usefull snippets for pyton programming.
+The usefull samples & snippets for python programmers.